ProzorroUKR/openprocurement.api/docs/source/standard/contract.rst

     string, :ref:`date`, auto-generated

     |ocdsDescription|
-    The date the contract was signed.
+    The date when the contract was signed.
 In the case of multiple signatures, the date of the last signature.

 :date:
     string, :ref:`date`

-    The date the contract was changed or activated.
+    The date when the contract was changed or activated.

 :documents:
     List of :ref:`Document` objects